Bob Feilden: BSI

 In 1968 Feilden joined the British Standards Institution as Deputy Director General, in Hemel Hempstead, becoming Director General in 1970.
 He worked for the BSI until 1981 as Director General.

 From 1977–9 he was the President of the European Committee for Standardization.
 From 1967–9 he was Vice-President of the Royal Society.

 Personal life

 Both of his wives were called Elizabeth.
 He married Elizabeth Gorton in 1946 and they had one son and two daughters.
 They divorced in 1961.
-He later married (Elizabeth) Diana Angier (née Lloyd), widow of Major Patrick Angier, thereby acquiring three step-children.
+In 1972 he married (Elizabeth) Diana Angier (née Lloyd), widow of Major Patrick Angier, thereby acquiring three step-children.
 He died in Painswick in Gloucestershire.

 His son (Richard, born in 1950, and also educated at King's College, Cambridge) became an architect, and was part of the Feilden Clegg Bradley Studios practice since 1975.
 He died eight months after his father, in an unfortunate accident when a tree fell on him as he was creating a memorial glade to Feilden.